Caleres (NYSE:CAL) Releases FY 2022 Earnings Guidance

 Caleres (NYSE:CAL – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $3.750-$4.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.030.
+The company provided earnings per share (EPS) guidance of $3.750-$4.000 for the period, compared to the Thomson Reuters consensus estimate of $4.030.
 The company issued revenue guidance of $2.78 billion-$2.86 billion, compared to the consensus revenue estimate of $2.93 billion.

-The business also recently declared a quarterly dividend, which will be paid on Friday, April 8th.
-Shareholders of record on Thursday, March 24th will be issued a $0.07 dividend.
-The ex-dividend date is Wednesday, March 23rd.
-This represents a $0.28 dividend on an annualized basis and a dividend yield of 1.42%.
-Caleres’s dividend payout ratio (DPR) is presently 50.00%.
+Caleres (NYSE:CAL – Get Rating) last announced its quarterly earnings data on Tuesday, March 15th.
+The textile maker reported $0.91 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.67 by $0.24.
+Caleres had a return on equity of 61.12% and a net margin of 4.93%.
+The firm had revenue of $679.28 million during the quarter, compared to the consensus estimate of $680.15 million.
+During the same quarter in the previous year, the company posted $0.03 earnings per share.
+The business’s revenue was up 19.0% on a year-over-year basis.
+As a group, equities research analysts anticipate that Caleres will post 3.88 EPS for the current year.

+Separately, Zacks Investment Research downgraded Caleres from a buy rating to a hold rating in a research report on Tuesday, March 15th.

-In other Caleres news, CAO Todd E. Hasty acquired 3,300 shares of the company’s stock in a transaction that occurred on Friday, January 14th.
-The shares were purchased at an average price of $22.69 per share, for a total transaction of $74,877.00.
+In other news, CAO Todd E. Hasty purchased 2,500 shares of Caleres stock in a transaction that occurred on Thursday, March 17th.
+The shares were bought at an average cost of $21.00 per share, with a total value of $52,500.00.
 The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Carla C. Hendra sold 3,261 shares of the company’s stock in a transaction on Thursday, March 17th.
+The stock was sold at an average price of $20.74, for a total value of $67,633.14.
+The disclosure for this sale can be found here.
 4.80% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Barclays PLC grew its position in Caleres by 1.6% in the 4th quarter.
-Barclays PLC now owns 44,747 shares of the textile maker’s stock worth $1,015,000 after purchasing an additional 725 shares during the last quarter.
-California State Teachers Retirement System grew its position in Caleres by 2.0% in the 4th quarter.
-California State Teachers Retirement System now owns 52,223 shares of the textile maker’s stock worth $1,184,000 after purchasing an additional 1,036 shares during the last quarter.
-UBS Group AG grew its position in Caleres by 1.4% in the 3rd quarter.
-UBS Group AG now owns 118,748 shares of the textile maker’s stock worth $2,639,000 after purchasing an additional 1,627 shares during the last quarter.
-Legal & General Group Plc grew its position in Caleres by 3.6% in the 4th quarter.
-Legal & General Group Plc now owns 90,887 shares of the textile maker’s stock worth $2,062,000 after purchasing an additional 3,147 shares during the last quarter.
-Finally, Deutsche Bank AG boosted its holdings in shares of Caleres by 44.3% in the fourth quarter.
-Deutsche Bank AG now owns 36,100 shares of the textile maker’s stock valued at $820,000 after acquiring an additional 11,087 shares in the last quarter.
-Hedge funds and other institutional investors own 82.62% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+Lombard Odier Asset Management USA Corp purchased a new stake in Caleres in the fourth quarter worth $620,000.
+Marshall Wace LLP purchased a new stake in shares of Caleres in the fourth quarter worth $796,000.
+Deutsche Bank AG grew its stake in shares of Caleres by 44.3% in the fourth quarter.
+Deutsche Bank AG now owns 36,100 shares of the textile maker’s stock worth $820,000 after acquiring an additional 11,087 shares during the last quarter.
+Barclays PLC grew its stake in shares of Caleres by 1.6% in the fourth quarter.
+Barclays PLC now owns 44,747 shares of the textile maker’s stock worth $1,015,000 after acquiring an additional 725 shares during the last quarter.
+Finally, California State Teachers Retirement System grew its stake in shares of Caleres by 2.0% in the fourth quarter.
+California State Teachers Retirement System now owns 52,223 shares of the textile maker’s stock worth $1,184,000 after acquiring an additional 1,036 shares during the last quarter.
+82.62% of the stock is currently owned by institutional investors.

 Caleres, Inc engages in the retail and wholesale of footwear.
 It operates through the following segments: Famous Footwear, Brand Portfolio, and Other.
 The Famous Footwear segment provides brand-name athletic, casual, and dress shoes for the entire family.
 The Brand Portfolio segment offers retailers and consumers a portfolio of brands by designing, developing, sourcing, manufacturing, and marketing branded footwear for women and men.